BilalAhmedKhan09/OOP-Practise-/README.md

-  This is a collection of works as I progress through the learning of phase as a CS major.
+  This is a collection of works as I progress through the learning phase as a CS major.